SZXC-WG/LocalGen-new/content/releases/_index.en.md

 ---
 title: "Releases"
-description: "A navigable LocalGen release timeline with direct links to the canonical GitHub release pages and assets."
+description: "Browse LocalGen releases and open GitHub for full notes and downloads."
 date: 2026-04-06T17:54:17+08:00
 draft: false
 weight: 30
 ---

-This timeline summarizes public LocalGen releases and links each entry back to GitHub.
-Use the linked GitHub page as the authority for tag names, dates, release notes, checksums when supplied, and downloadable assets.
+This timeline summarizes public LocalGen releases and links each entry to its full notes and downloadable files on GitHub.

-The active source branch currently reports `6.0.0-dev`; that development identifier should not be treated as a published release by itself.
-Check whether an entry is marked stable or prerelease and verify that it offers an artifact for your platform.
+`6.0.0-dev` is a development version, not a published release by itself.
+Check whether an entry is stable or a preview and make sure it includes a file for your platform.

-Release and repository metadata shown here is a synchronized snapshot and can lag behind GitHub between refreshes.
-For installation context, see [Downloads]({{< relref "downloads" >}}).
+This page may update shortly after GitHub.
+Open a release on GitHub for the latest notes and downloads, or read the [download guide]({{< relref "downloads" >}}) for installation help.